Shaken Baby Syndrome

 - Don’t go it alone.

 You do not have to face this critical time without a proven legal representative in your corner.
-Call our CPS attorney in Michigan today at (517) 325-0441 to start exploring your legal options.
+Contact our CPS attorney in Michigan today at (517) 325-0441 to start exploring your legal options.